AI-Powered Respiratory Health Monitoring

 After

 One of the key issues the data science team faced with user cough submissions was that they were either too loud or too quiet for processing, causing an error message and another cough submission.
 Meanwhile, users were left in the dark had no idea what went wrong.
-My initial idea was to show the cough wave on screen while recording for visual feedback.
+So, we decided to create a cough strength indicator from scratch.

 Before